stefandee/cc-bezier-js/README.md

 ## Welcome
-cc.BezierJS aims at integrating [Bezier.js](https://github.com/Pomax/bezierjs)with Cocos Creator 2.0.x
+cc.BezierJS aims at integrating [Bezier.js](https://github.com/Pomax/bezierjs) with Cocos Creator 2.0.x

 ## Changes
 Two components (BezierDrawAPI and BezierInteractionAPI) have been introduced to handle the rendering and interactivity of the Bezier curves.